safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

                         --> ubuntu:xenial
 ```

 Where the buck stops at `ubuntu:xenial`.
 If you look at the ubuntu xenial Dockerfile you'll find `FROM scratch`, which effectively specifies an empty image.
 People from Canonical then add to it an image of a very minimalistic ubuntu xenial.
-If you inspect the ROS Kinetic Dockerfiles, you will also finds lines like the ones below:
+If you inspect the ROS Kinetic Dockerfiles, you will also find lines like the ones below:

 ```
 RUN locale-gen en_US.UTF-8